zachwill/blog/_posts/2017-11-01-apprenticeship.md

 > knowledge ad skills that make people successful in it.
 You will learn how to
 > work with others and handle criticism.
 In the process you will transform
 > yourself form someone who is impatient and scattered into someone who is
 > disciplined and focused, with mind that can handle complexity.
-In the end, you
-> will master yourself and all of your weaknesses.

 &mdash; [Mastery](https://www.goodreads.com/book/show/13589182-mastery)